ladybug-tools/spider/sandbox/speed-specification/r2/README.md

 A good coding practice is to follow the coding style of the primary library used.
 Since this script builds on Three.js, the coding style used here follows the specification described in [Mr.doob's Coding Style]( https://github.com/mrdoob/three.js/wiki/Mr.doob's-Code-Style%E2%84%A2 ).

+## General Issues

+* 2017-11-09 ~ Geometry.js ~ LTH shapes areas not being updated prperly when area of floor number changes
+* 2017-11-09 ~ Geometry.js ~ LTH shapes need suitable defaults

+## To Do

+* 2017-11-09 ~ Add drawMeshAtVertex() function
+* 2017-11-09 ~ Azimuths for all surfces?

 ## Change Log

+### 2017-11-09 ~ Theo

+Spped Spec R2.4
+* speed-spec-r2.html
+	* Add links to each JavaScript file

+* export-gbxml.js
+	* Code clean-up
+	* 'Check the' data button back in operation
+	* Shade surface ids now sequential
+	* theBuilging.areacheck functioning and reporting
+	* Debug meshes at vertices commented out
+	* RectangularGeometry: azimuths being exported to gbXML standard - just for ExteriorWall.
+Maybe.
+We don't have a good way of checking yet
+	* More efforts at updating 'floor' variables to 'storey'
+	* moved gbxml viewer to own folder

 ### 2017-11-07 ~ Theo